-You can find me dancing salsa 6 days a week as I am an instructor.
+You can find me dancing salsa 6 days a week as I am an instructor and a member of a Salsa Performance Group.
 I picked up Salsa because It has a strong connection with Latin-American culture and I grew up listening to my dad playing salsa music.
 For me, it’s a way of staying connected to my family and my heritage.

 You can also find me doing countless activities; I indulge in books, going to the movies and playing a variety of sports, my favourite being futsal.

 Lately, I love to try my hand at playing musical instruments; Latin-American instruments to be precise.
 I enjoy playing the conga and bongo drums, and I’m currently learning how to play the saxophone – whenever I have the time to.

 I studied accounting when I was in high school and learnt the basics.
 Accounting came quite easily to me – I got good grades as a student and never really struggled.
 I asked my mum for her opinion and she suggested accounting to me for my choice of tertiary study, and here I am today.

 The culture and the people I work with.
 Ben is amazing, probably the best boss I’ve ever had.
 I also like that we are very proactive and stay up to date with technology, systems, and we’re always open to change.
 It’s a great environment that facilitates fast learning and we all support each other with each other’s growth.
 You never feel alone at any point as there’s always someone who’s eager to offer their hand.